ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Discussion

-Comparisons with other regions reinforce this interpretation.
-As shown in Fig.~\ref{fig:evolution}, the PV-diagram features and line-mass profiles of R1 and R2 resemble those of filaments at different stages: R1 shares characteristics with the early-stage, quiescent L1482-S region \citep{gutierrez2021}, while R2 resembles the more evolved Orion ISF \citep{gonzalez2019}.
-More broadly, the coexistence of filaments in distinct evolutionary phases within the same protocluster has been observed in other regions \citep[e.g.,][]{tafalla2004,andre2010,schneider2012,hacar2013,peretto2014,zhou2022,nico2024}.
+The coexistence of filaments in distinct evolutionary phases within the same protocluster has been observed in other regions \citep[e.g.,][]{tafalla2004,andre2010,schneider2012,hacar2013,peretto2014,zhou2022,nico2024}.
 For instance, in the Taurus cloud, \citet{hacar2013} identified coherent filaments exhibiting both quiescent and active regions.
 Similar findings were reported in SDC13 \citep{peretto2014} and the Rosette cloud \citep{schneider2012}, where filaments with different densities, temperatures, and fragmentation levels coexist.
 Several factors can explain this diversity, including initial density variations, differential gas accretion, and local feedback from protostellar outflows and \hh.
 Denser filaments tend to collapse earlier, while diffuse structures may remain stable or be affected by nearby activity.
 These mechanisms can lead to asynchronous star formation, where young stellar objects in the same cluster span a wide range of ages \citep{peretto2014,nony2021}.
 Recognizing the presence of filaments at different stages within a single region like G012 is key to understanding the temporal and spatial complexity of star formation in protoclusters.
+An intriguing open question is whether the apparent rotation of R1 reflects a genuine large scale rotational motion with potential inherited angular momentum from the parent molecular cloud or arises from other kinematic configurations.
+Several alternative scenarios may produce apparent transverse velocity gradients:

+\begin{itemize} \item A coherent rotation of the filament would naturally produce a smooth and approximately linear velocity gradient perpendicular to the filament ridgeline.
+This behavior is indeed observed in the R1 filament, where the ridgeline-averaged velocity vs. radius diagram reveals a well defined and continuous gradient (Fig. \ref{fig:gradients}, left panel).